MOSISS

 Objectives

-To develop and demonstrate a comprehensive methodology for in-service electrical and structural health monitoring (including mooring) of floating offshore substations with currently available solutions and identify challenges for future technologies.
+To develop and demonstrate a comprehensive methodology for in-service electrical and mechanical monitoring of floating offshore electrical substations

 Resources